Decent honest journalism is central to any free democracy. Three pillars of personal character are essential:

 As a public speaker and trainer, Wayne was honoured, in 1991, by Toastmasters International with the top award bestowed by this origanization as a Distinguished Toastmaster (DTM).

-In the decades since, Wayne has focused his life experience primarily to assist with the development of the Nightingale Initiative for Global Health (NIGH).
+In the decades following, Wayne focused his life experience primarily to assist with the development of the Nightingale Initiative for Global Health (NIGH).
 He crafted NIGH’s foundational document, the ‘Nightingale Declaration for a Healthy World,’ which has achieved more than 25,000 individual signatories, representing millions, from 106 nations.
 Since 2015, Wayne has guided NIGH’s championing of the United Nations Sustainable Development Goals (SDGs).

-Wayne’s lifelong personal concerns have focused on community health, human rights, and young people displaced by violent conflict.
-He has assisted many foreign nationals to settle in Canada and collaborated with Rotary International in fostering numerous student exchanges.
+Wayne’s lifelong personal concerns focused on community health, human rights, and young people displaced by violent conflict.
+He assisted many foreign nationals to settle in Canada and collaborated with Rotary International in fostering numerous student exchanges.